christiandudel/ifr_age/README.md

 ## Conclusions

 The IFR of COVID-19 in Germany could be considerably larger than the IFR of influenca.
-However,
+However, our results come with considerable uncertainty, and in the future updated results based on improved and more complete data could potentially show diverging results.

 ## Code and data